DISHDevEx/cntf-stress-test/README.md

 |
 |
 └── s3_test_results_coralogix.py       converts local files into s3 objects
 |
 |
-└── cntf_tests_namespace.yaml          creates a namespace called "cntf-tests" where a new deployment of ueransim and 5g core is made and is tested via the stress_test.sh script
+└── update_test_results.sh             updates test results both locally and in aws
 |
 |
-└── update_s3_test_results.sh          updates test result data from stress test both locally and in aws
+└── random_data.txt                    stores 3MB worth of data which gets uploaded to postman
+|
+|
+└── load_test.sh                       loads network with thousands of ues
+|
+|
+└── time_to_populate_database.txt      local storage file for collecting logs relating to the time it takes for new ues to be registered on the network